kagrant001/notesEloqJS/notes.md

   Julia: 62
 };
 ```
-note: objects are not the best place to use maps since objects are derived from Object.prototype meaning properties like toString are always present in the map ex.
+note: objects are not the best place to use maps since objects are derived from Object.prototype meaning
+properties like toString are always present in the map ex.
 ```js
 //continued from code above
 console.log("Is toString's age known?", "toString" in ages);
 // → Is toString's age known? true
 ```
-note: Object property names need to be String and when you cannot convert keys to type to String (aka objects), you cannot use objects as maps. so JS made a class for maps called Map(); which allows any type as keys ex.
+note: Object property names need to be String and when you cannot convert keys to type to String (aka objects),
+you cannot use objects as maps. so JS made a class for maps called Map(); which allows any type as keys ex.
 ```js
 let ages = new Map();
 ages.set("Boris", 39);
 ages.set("Liang", 22);
 ages.set("Júlia", 62);
 ```
-note: the methods ***set***, ***get***, and ***has*** are all apart of the Map class and work as a setter, getter, and contains function.
+note: the methods ***set***, ***get***, and ***has*** are all apart of the Map class and work as a setter,
+getter, and contains function.

 - ## The Iterator Interface
-d: iterators just iterate a given thing. in JS its most common to iterate arrays but you can also iterate objects. in order to iterate objects, it must have a property with a ***Symbol.iterator*** key.
+d: iterators just iterate a given thing. in JS its most common to iterate arrays but you can also
+iterate objects.in order to iterate objects, it must have a property with a ***Symbol.iterator*** key.
 ```js
 //example of simple iterator
 let okIterator = "OK"[Symbol.iterator]();